wmcaeddy/JavascriptWebSDKV11/README.md

 1. iOS 15 has multiple issues that manifest themselves as GPU Highwater failures (ie system daemon used too much memory).

     The reduced resolution of the camera in the latest version of the SDK has mitigated the issue.
-Unfortunately, because this is an iOS issue, we can’t provide a better solution other than reducing the capture resolution.
+Unfortunately, because this is an iOS issue, we can't provide a better solution other than reducing the capture resolution.
 This issue was fixed in iOS 16.

 1. The camera preview has a low/throttled frame rate (as low as 10-15fps).